DavidSt2023/NeoVimConfigs/README.md

 - [luaRock](https://luarocks.org/)

 ### Lazy build failed ?
-- check failed build and look at code some installion might time out depending on your maschine
+- check failed build and look at code some installion might time out depending on your maschine install them manualy by useing the build command